paolosimone/virtual-json-viewer/README.md

 ## Local development

-Run `yarn start` to serve the extension as a web app with hot reload.
+Run `yarn dev` to serve the extension as a web app with hot reload.

 Always `yarn format` before creating a commit.